 Bret Hart, never one to hold back his thoughts, shares the unfortunate story of the time Ultimate Warrior let a Make-a-Wish kid down on one of his final wishes.
 Although this story doesn’t paint Warrior in the most favorable of lights, he did his best to redeem himself and make amends with many during his final days.
-This story comes from Bret Hart’s autobiography, ‘Hitman: My Real Life in the Cartoon World of Wrestling,’ one of the best wrestling autobiographies out there.
+This story comes from Bret Hart’s highly-recommended autobiography, “Hitman: My Real Life in the Cartoon World of Wrestling.”

-Here is what Bret Hart had to say about the Ultimate Warrior and a Make-a-Wish Kid:
+Bret Hart Shares the Story of the Ultimate Warrior and a Make-a-Wish Kid:

 “I got to see exactly what kind of champion Warrior was during a show in Omaha.
 Propped up on a stretcher a few feet outside of the dressing room was a Make-A-Wish kid who looked to be down to his last few hours.
 There was not a hair left on his head, and not even his Warrior face paint could mask his sad eyes.
 Sickly pale and barely breathing through a ventilator tube, the boy wore a purple Warrior T-shirt and green and orange tassels tied around his biceps to honor his hero.
 His mother and father and an older brother and sister were with him, patiently waiting for the promised encounter with The Ultimate Warrior.